bbartling/diy-bacnet-server/README.md

 ### 2. Pull Updates & Run Tests

-Ensure your local Python environment is up to date and that the new code passes all tests.
+Stop the docker container and ensure your local Python environment is up to date and that the new code passes all tests.

 ```bash
 # Get latest code